Massage Therapy in Nelson, BC

 I'm Evan Zaleschuk, RMT

-I am a Registered Massage Therapist (RMT) in Nelson, B.C. with over 28 years experience.
-My focus is on therapeutic massage which can include many different styles depending on your body’s needs.
+I am a Registered Massage Therapist (RMT) in Nelson, B.C. with over 30 years experience.
+My focus is on massage therapy which can include many different styles depending on your body’s needs.
 A variety of modalities I use in my treatments include:

-I graduated from the West Coast College of Massage Therapy, after which I moved to White Rock, BC to open a massage therapy clinic.
-After 3 successful years in this clinic, I expanded to a home-based clinic with four other RMTs for 22 years.
-I’ve taught at both West Coast College of Massage Therapy and CDI College.
+I graduated from the West Coast College of Massage Therapy in 1994, and since then, I’ve had the opportunity to work with a wide variety of clients and their unique needs.
+After finishing my studies, I moved to White Rock, BC, where I opened my first massage therapy clinic.
+After three successful years, I expanded to a home-based clinic and worked alongside four other amazing Registered Massage Therapists for 22 years.
+I’ve also had the pleasure of teaching at both the West Coast College of Massage Therapy and CDI College.

-Over the course of many years I have trained in various massage modalities but specialize in visceral manipulation.
-I trained extensively through the Barral Institute in Florida, completing levels VM 1-6 and was also a Teaching Assistant for levels VM 1-4.
+Over the course of many years I have trained in various massage therapy modalities but specialize in visceral manipulation.
+I trained extensively through the Barral Institute in Florida, completing levels Visceral Manipulation 1-6 and was also a Teaching Assistant for levels Visceral Manipulation 1-4.

 evan zaleschuk, registered massage therapist in nelson bc, headshot